 Read More: How Big Does Calathea Grow?
 Here’s The Real Answer

-As a plant lover, you may be familiar with the frustration that comes with seeing your calathea leaves curl.
-These can preventing your calathea leaves from curling.
+As a plant lover, you may be familiar with the frustration that comes with seeing your Calathea leaves curl.
+These can prevent your Calathea leaves from curling.

 - Water your plant only when the soil is dry

 - Use a well-draining potting mix